Fsu0413/Fs-scripts/README.md

 No document are provided.
 No warrenty are promized.

-__PLEASE NOTE THAT THESE SCRIPTS ARE NOT LICENSED, i.e., IT IS INTENDED NOT TO BE FREE SOFTWARE.__
+__PLEASE NOTE THAT THESE SCRIPTS DO NOT HAVE OPEN SOURCE LICENSES, i.e., IT IS INTENDED NOT TO BE FREE SOFTWARE.__
 __GitHub has no config to prevent fork and pull request, kindly please do not fork this repository.__